 Our Weekly Guided Walking Group!

-Guided Walks in Ferris Provincial Park HAVE STARTED!!!
-Come out and join
+Guided Walks in Ferris Provincial Park will be starting up in May!
+Come

 walks are for photographers too.
 The Ranney Falls and the Ranney Gorge

 trails offer 6 unique locations for up close and personal views of the

 Trent River, the Gorge and the Falls.
 These vantage points are exclusive

 By participating in the weekly guided walks you can experience, first-hand,

 all the features, natural and otherwise, within walking distance of town.

 Perhaps when you see all that is happening, right in your own backyard,

 you will be inspired to become engaged as a member or as a volunteer.

 Free Guided Walks